marvinneugebauer/CS50-s-Introduction-to-Artificial-Intelligence-with-Python/Traffic/readme.md

 #  Experimentation Process
 **Starting the Process**
 - First, I started with an almost identical configuration (i.e. same number of convolutional and pooling layers, same number of sizes of filters for convolutional layers, etc.) as in handwriting.py from the lecture with one modification.
-The modification was that I used the sigmoid function as an activation function in the hidden layer.
+The modification was, that I used the sigmoid function as an activation function in the hidden layer.
 It turned out that it doesn't work well, with a result ``accuracy = 0.0587``.